Aude: Overview of tourist areas

 Carcassonne has been restored to much of its medieval appearance.
 Narbonne is a tourist destination due to its Roman ruins.

 Other towns and villages worth visiting include Limoux, Quillan, Lézignan-Corbières, Lagrasse, Sigean and Leucate.

 Limoux lies in the upper Aude valley, 24 km south of Carcassonne.
 It is known for its local wine, Blanquette, a sparkling white wine which is said to have been the forerunner of Champagne.
 Limoux hosts an extensive and varied market each Friday.

 Quillan lies 27 km further south in the upper Aude valley and is at the head of the branch railway from Carcassonne.

 Lézignan-Corbières lies on the main road between Carcassonne and Narbonne.
 It is called the capital of the Corbières and has a Wednesday morning market.

-Lagrasse stands on the River Orbieu and has an 8th-century abbey, two very attractive bridges and an unchanged and very compact and delightful medieval stone village centre.
+Lagrasse stands on the River Orbieu and has an 8th-century abbey, two bridges, and a well-preserved medieval stone village centre.

 Sigean, 18 km south of Narbonne, lies between the A9 autoroute and the coast and has an African Reserve.

 Leucate is a hilltop village, about 30 km south of Narbonne, which has spread down to the coast where Leucate Plage is a popular beach resort.

 The Corbières Massif forms the central part of the department.
-This is an area of dissected plateaux and escarpments which form an effective barrier to direct road communication.
-It is a very attractive and sometimes wild area of steep hills, hidden valleys, woodland and vines, and contains some of the most memorable Cathar sites including Quéribus, Peyrepertuse and Villerouge-Termenès.
+It is an area of dissected plateaux and escarpments that form an effective barrier to direct road communication, characterized by steep hills, valleys, woodland, and vineyards.
+It contains several notable Cathar sites including Quéribus, Peyrepertuse, and Villerouge-Termenès.

 The Lauragais, that spreads on both sides of the administrative border between Aude and Haute-Garonne, is a historic and cultural area known since the Middle Ages for its abundant agricultural productions.
 With Castelnaudary as a central and major city, this region is also famous for the role it played during the Albigensian Crusade and for its local heritage: Canal du Midi and its springs, abbeys and churches, castles, disk-shaped steles, dovecotes, windmills, bastides, etc.

 Wine production is extensive across Aude, and local chateaux and domaines provide free tastings as well as sales of wine and other local produce.
 With the decline of some local wine production, local government policy is now to attract more tourists to the area, and to assist with this the Corbières area is now labelled on maps and road signs as Cathar country.